blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/gradle.md

 The buildless gradle detector uses Project Inspector to find dependencies.

-It currently only supports "build.gradle" and does not support Kotlin build files.
+It currently supports "build.gradle" and does not support Kotlin build files.

+Project Inspector does not support dependancy exclusions in buildless mode.